4 children die after intense fire rips through London home | Law-Order

 - United Kingdom

-Four children have died after a fire ripped through a home in south London, authorities said.
+British police arrested a 27-year-old woman on suspicion of child neglect after four children died in a fire that ripped through a home in south London, authorities said.

-About 60 firefighters descended on the home in a residential area and brought the children out of the home as intense fire ripped through the building Thursday night.
+About 60 firefighters descended on the home in a residential area and brought the children out as intense fire ripped through the building Thursday night.

-The four children, who are believed to be related, were treated at the scene and taken to the hospital where they were pronounced dead.
-Their ages weren't immediately available.
+The youngsters were treated at the scene and taken to a hospital, where they were pronounced dead.
+The children - two sets of twins ages 3 and 4 - are believed to be related.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)